The Banking Regulation Review: New Zealand

 - fair dealing: the Act sets out core standards of behaviour that those operating in the financial markets must comply with.
 It imposes fair dealing requirements on persons acting in trade in relation to financial products and financial services by prohibiting misleading or deceptive conduct, and prohibiting false, misleading or unsubstantiated representations about certain matters relating to financial products and financial services or in connection with dealings in, or the supply or promotion of, those products or services;

-- disclosure of offers of financial products: the Act replaced the previous requirement for issuers to prepare a prospectus and investment statement with a requirement to prepare a product disclosure statement and a register entry tailored to retail investors for regulated offers.
+- disclosure of offers of financial products: the Act requires issuers to prepare a product disclosure statement and a register entry tailored to retail investors for regulated offers.
 There are a number of exclusions from offers being regulated offers that are available to registered banks, including for certain simple debt products.
 The disclosure regime also expressly applies to certain offers of derivatives;

 - licensing of market services: the Act requires providers of certain market services to be licensed.
 Any person acting as a derivatives issuer in respect of a regulated offer of derivatives must apply for a licence from the FMA;